-The basis of these small businesses is that everyone is part of the family, which automatically extend to you, the client.
+The basis of these small businesses is that everyone is part of the family, which automatically extends to you, the client.

-With larger firms, you can talk about hundreds of different clients on a weekly basis, possibly even more.
-At one point, clients become a number, which doesn’t happen in small businesses.
+With larger firms, you can talk about hundreds of different clients weekly, possibly even more.
+So, clients become a number at one point, which doesn’t happen in small businesses.

-In a family-run business, all jobs are treated with importance and priority, because they can’t afford to lose a client.
-As a new member of the family, your needs are heard, and the company will do its best to meet your expectations.
+In a family-run business, all jobs are treated with importance and priority because they can’t afford to lose a client.
+As a new family member, we listen to your needs, and the company will do its best to meet your expectations.

 2. It’s Easier to Run